 The Applicant Screening Process Explained

-Let’s break down the screening process into bite-sized steps to make it easy and fun:
+Let’s break down the screening process into bite-sized steps to make it easy:

 Step 1